sambanova/ai-starter-kit/code_copilot/README.md

 - First you will be prompted to select a model to use you can skip this step and close the ***Continue** window

-## Set the custom Sambanova integration
+## Set the custom SambaNova integration

-After the basic installation it is needed to set the custom SambaStudio and Sambaverse ***Continue*** connectors
+After the basic installation it is needed to set the custom SambaNovaCloud or the SambaStudio ***Continue*** connectors

 First you should modify the ***Continue*** `config.ts` file

 - Open the `config.ts` file in  `~/.continue/` folder and replace the contents with the contents of the [config.ts](config.ts) kit provided file.

-- If you are using Sambaverse: replace the sambaverse_api_key variable  with your previously generated Sambaverse api key
+- If you are using SambaNova Cloud: replace the sambanova_api_key variable  with your previously generated SambaNova Cloud api key

     For example, for an api key `123456ab-cdef-0123-4567-890abcdef` update the first section in the config.ts file as:

     ```ts
-    //Sambaverse usage
+    //SambaNova Cloud usage
-    const sambaverse_api_key = "123456ab-cdef-0123-4567-890abcdef"
+    const sambanova_api_key = "123456ab-cdef-0123-4567-890abcdef"
     ```

 - If you are using SambaStudio: replace the sambastudio_base_url, sambastudio_project_id, sambastudio_endpoint_id and sambastudio_api_key variables with your SambaStudio endpoint keys: